Maine lawmakers submit bills to improve care for those with intellectual disabilities

-Lawmakers have introduced two bills that aim to address deficiencies in Maine’s system for caring for people with developmental disabilities that were highlighted in a critical federal report released last summer.
+In the wake of a critical federal audit last summer, lawmakers have introduced two bills that aim to address deficiencies in Maine’s system for caring for people with developmental disabilities.

-An Office of Inspector General report released in August found that Maine – from January 2013 through June 2015 – failed to investigate 133 deaths of intellectually disabled people who have Medicaid insurance.
+The U.S. Office of Inspector General report released in August found that Maine failed to investigate 133 deaths of intellectually disabled people who had Medicaid insurance from January 2013 through June 2015.

 In addition, the auditors found that community-based providers reported only 66 percent of the 2,243 critical incidents during that period that required emergency room treatment of adults with intellectual disabilities.